benjithaimmortal/monjibram/_posts/0000-00-00-secrets-of-site-containers.md

 > You can also [see this blog in action on CodePen](https://codepen.io/benjithaimmortal/full/XWXyJjX).

 ## Zero.
 Use appropriate HTML
 The sectional approach to site configuration is underrated.
 A good page has content sections, and they are usually at least 2/3 the height of your browser window.
 Taking up space and using the infinite scroll canvas that is available to you dramatically increases user interaction and readability.
-There is also great reason that HTML has a `<section>` tag!
+There is also a great reason that HTML has a `<section>` tag!
 It's for this!
 Use it!

 ## One.
 Start at the biggest, which is actually the smallest.